-Kids Empowerment is currently preparing country reports with the help of its worldwide partners describing the legal framework affecting migrant children in reception countries with the purpose to identify best practices and areas that need improvement.
+Kids Empowerment is currently preparing country reports with the help of its worldwide institutional partners and legal experts describing the legal framework affecting migrant children in reception countries with the purpose to identify best practices and areas that need improvement.

 We aim, through these studies, to offer technical professional support to public authorities and private organizations that want to improve their practices and their commitment to the full development of children and youth in compliance with international law.
 Best practices will be highlighted in a comparative analysis that will be distributed to interested parties in technical assistance projects.
 All reports will be published online as they become available.

 The reports follow the frame of a questionnaire prepared by Kids Empowerment.
 Issues that will be addressed in the report include: